bandagedidiot/bandagedidiot/README.md

 - haii im xander but I also go by moxie.

-- I use any pronouns preferably he/they
+- I use any pronouns (he/they/she)

 -  I am an IRL of a few characters, If you don't feel comfortable with that then don't interact with me, please.